saqazi/saqazi.github.io/index.md

 15. **Qazi., Sohaib A.**, et.al, “A Comparative Analysis of Power and Device Utilization of LDPC and Turbo Encoders”, 4th Intl.
 Conference on Information and Communication Technologies IEEE, Karachi, Pakistan, 2011.

-Supervision
+# Supervision
-Doctoral Theses
+## Doctoral Theses

-Image Reconstruction Methods for Accelerated Dynamic MRI
+1. Image Reconstruction Methods for Accelerated Dynamic MRI.

-Artefact-Free Image Reconstruction in MRI Using Advanced Algorithms
+2. Artefact-Free Image Reconstruction in MRI Using Advanced Algorithms.

-Master’s Theses
+## Master’s Theses

-Reconstruction of Accelerated Cardiovascular MRI Data
+1. Reconstruction of Accelerated Cardiovascular MRI Data

-Compressed Sensing–Based Magnetic Resonance Image Reconstruction Using Deep Learning
+2. Compressed Sensing–Based Magnetic Resonance Image Reconstruction Using Deep Learning

-Self-Driving Car
+3. Autonomous Driving System Using Computer Vision

-Bachelor’s Projects
+## Bachelor’s Projects

-MR Image Reconstruction Using Deep Learning and Gadgetron
+4. MR Image Reconstruction Using Deep Learning and Gadgetron

-Object Detection Using Deep Learning in MR Images
+5. Object Detection Using Deep Learning in MR Images

-Accelerating Dynamic MR Imaging Using Advanced Reconstruction Algorithms
+6. Accelerating Dynamic MR Imaging Using Advanced Reconstruction Algorithms

-Low-Rank and Sparse Matrix Decomposition of MR Images
+7. Low-Rank and Sparse Matrix Decomposition of MR Images

-Performance Comparison of Sparsified MR Image Reconstruction Algorithms
+8. Performance Comparison of Sparsified MR Image Reconstruction Algorithms

-An IoT-Based Solution for Heart Attack Alert and Heart Rate Monitoring
+9. An IoT-Based Solution for Heart Attack Alert and Heart Rate Monitoring